Xilinx/Vitis-Tutorials/Hardware_Acceleration/Design_Tutorials/10-get_moving_with_alveo/03-xrt-memory-allocation.md

 | &Delta;Alveo&rarr;CPU                 | -330.889 ms | -323.996 ms  |    -6.893 ms    |
 | &Delta;FPGA&rarr;CPU (algorithm only) | -74.269 ms  |  -76.536 ms  |        -        |

-You may have expected a speedup here, but we see that rather than speeding up any particular operation, instead we've shifted the latencies in the system around.
-Effectively we've paid our taxes from a different bank account, but at the end of the day we can't escape them.
-On embedded systems with a unified memory map for the processor and the kernels we would see significant differences here, but on server-class CPUs we don't.
+You might have expected a speedup here, but we see that rather than speeding up any particular operation;
+instead, we have shifted the latencies in the system around.
+Effectively we have paid our taxes from a different bank account, but at the end of the day, we cannot escape them.
+On embedded systems with a unified memory map for the processor and the kernels, we would see significant differences here, but on server-class CPUs, we do not.

-One thing to think about is that although pre-allocating the buffers in this way took longer, you don't generally want to allocate buffers in your application's critical path.
+One thing to think about is that although pre-allocating the buffers in this way took longer, you do not generally want to allocate buffers in your application's critical path.
 By using this mechanism, the runtime use of your buffers is much faster.

-You may even wonder why it's faster for the CPU to access this memory.
-While we haven't discussed it to this point, allocating memory via this API pins the virtual addresses to physical memory.
+You might even wonder why it is faster for the CPU to access this memory.
+While we have not discussed it to this point, allocating memory via this API pins the virtual addresses to physical memory.
 This makes it more efficient for both the CPU and the DMA to access it.
-As with all things in engineering, though, this comes at a price - allocation time is higher and you run the risk of fragmenting the available memory if you allocate many small buffers.
+As with all things in engineering, though, this comes at a price — allocation time is higher and you run the risk of fragmenting the available memory if you allocate many small buffers.

-In general, buffers should be allocated outside the critical path of your application and this method shifts the burden away from your high-performance sections if used correctly.
+In general, buffers should be allocated outside the critical path of your application, and this method shifts the burden away from your high-performance sections if used correctly.

 ## Extra Exercises

 Some things to try to build on this experiment:

 - Once again, vary the size of the buffers allocated.
 Do the relationships that you derived in the previous example still hold true?
 - Experiment with other sequences for allocating memory and enqueuing transfers.
 - What happens if you modify the input buffer and run the kernel a second time?

 ## Key Takeaways

-- Using the OpenCL and XRT APIs can lead to localized performance boosts, although fundamentally there's no escaping your taxes.
+- Using the OpenCL and XRT APIs can lead to localized performance boosts, although fundamentally there is no escaping your taxes.
 - Our long pole is becoming our kernel runtime, though, and we can easily speed that up.
-Let's take a look at that in our next few examples.
+Take a look at that in our next few examples.

 Read [**Example 4:** Parallelizing the Data Path](./04-parallelizing-the-data-path.md)

 <p class="sphinxhide" align="center"><sub>Copyright © 2020–2023 Advanced Micro Devices, Inc</sub></p>